jfcloutier/karma_system/design_notes/policies.md

 #### Impacting a `count` belief

-A `count` belief encapsulates how many of a given kind of observed beliefs there are in the current timeframe (for e.g., self is next to 2 objects).
+A `count` belief encapsulates how many of a given kind of observed beliefs there are in the current timeframe (for e.g., this motor was spun once).

 To persist a count belief, a CA's policy would direct its umwelt CAs to persist *all of* the counted (observed) beliefs.